JosuexD/self-driving-car/Project  - Path Planning/README.md

 ## How to write a README

 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

-## Model Documentation

-Below you'll find a description of the different steps taken to create a successful path in my project.

-Observing lines 81-93 we check for the length of the incoming message, ensure that the message is not empty and it contains the string 'telemetry'.
-All these checks are in place to ensure that we are observing the proper incoming message with the data that we require for processing.

-Lines 98- 117 begins reading the incoming data after having it converted into a json object and gets the individual componets of our vehicles speed, coordinates, and turning angle.
-In addition we also obtain the sensor_fusion data for the surrounding vehicles that our sensors have picked up.

-Lines 126-130 sets the flags that will be used for the different state machine transitions.
-These flags allow us to determine actions such as vehicles being too close to us, telling us if we should change lanes, and showing us which lanes are available.

-The function 'checkVehicleInFront' uses sensor fusion to determine if the vehicle that is directly in front of us is too close to our set safety distance limit.
-If this is the case, we set the appropriate flags to ensure that we find another lane to change to, if available.

-Lines 138- 172 relies on sensor fusion to determine if there is availability on the left and right lane.
-These checks only occur if the flag for 'prepare_for_lane_change' is turned on.

-The function 'updateDrivingLane' is then computed once we have obtained the necessary information of which lanes are available and if we should be changing lanes.

-The function 'updateVelocity' adjusts our current velocity directly proportional whether the vehicle in front of us is too close and whether we are not going above the indicated speed limit.

-Lines 181- 259 do the following: First we create vectors that will store the points used for interpolating the spline.
-We then check if it is the first time that we are sending messages to the sim by checking the 'prev_size' which contains the size of the previous waypoints sent to the sim, after that check we push the last 2 previous coordinates into our vectors pts_x and pts_y.
-We begin to obtain our next waypoints in increment of 30: 30, 60, 90 meters from out current waypoints , this is calculated in cartesians coordinates and added to the vector containing waypoints.

-Finally in function 'setNextWayPoints' we take the previous coordinates, a reference to the spline object and calculate a smooth spline curve spread across 50 points, that smoothly transition between the previous calculated intervals.
-These are packaged into 'next_x_vals' and 'next_y_vals' and then packaged into a json object that is sent back to the sim.